 Here are 10 Essential Life Skills for Teenage Boys:

-1 – Cooking – Some boys will do well by simply knowing how to create basic meals from a box, use the microwave, and use the toaster.
+Some boys will do well by simply knowing how to create basic meals from a box, use the microwave, and use the toaster.
 Others will enjoy this area and will appreciate gaining extensive culinary skills.
-At the very least teach your son the following:
+At the very least we should teach our sons the following:

 - How to make a balanced meal with a protein, a vegetable, and a carbohydrate.